 Liquid crystal polymers represent a specific form of thermoplastic whose properties over a well-defined temperature range are somewhere between those of highly ordered solid crystalline materials and amorphous disordered liquids.
 Three of the most common forms of liquid crystal polymers include semi-aromatic copolyesters, copolyamides, and polyester-co-amides.

-Liquid crystal polymer is one specific type of the broad class of polymers that are known as thermoplastics.
+Liquid crystal polymer is one specific type of the broad class of polymers known as thermoplastics.

 Summary